 Utilize a coolant exchanger to supplant your Dex-Cool coolant.
 GM suggests coolant exchangers as the correct strategy to trade the old Dex-Cool antifreeze in your vehicle with universal antifreeze.
 Most car fix shops will have the option to deal with this administration for you, and handle the removal of the old coolant.

-Take your vehicle to a shop and have the universal antifreeze depleted completely on the off chance that you have blended in different coolants.
+Yes.
+But make sure when you take your vehicle to a shop, have the universal antifreeze depleted completely on the off chance that you have blended in different coolants.
 Non-DexCool coolants will cause Dex-Cool to gel and become muck, which will prompt an assortment of motor issues.

 GM prescribes any vehicle mixing Dexcool with green antifreeze be flushed more than once to guarantee all debased coolant has been completely removed.